synvinkel/mtf-sat-doc/README.md

 ### season

 To only include images taken during a certain season you can provide `spring`,`summer`,`fall` or `winter` for the `season` query parameter.
-Season is defined in a very much northensperocentric manner.
+Season is defined in a very much northen-hemispherocentric manner.

 ```
 https://mtf-sat.synvinkel.org/timeseries/{name}?season=winter